Home » Computer Guides » Email Guides » A Basic Guide To Using Email

 Usually, you’ll find the Cc and Bcc buttons somewhere around the address line when composing a new email.
 Cc stands for Carbon copy and Bcc stands for Blind carbon copy.

-You’ll use them when you want to send the exact same email to several different people.
+You’ll use them when you want to send the exact same email to several different people at the same time.

-Clicking either the Cc or Bcc buttons allows you to enter more email addresses.
+Clicking either the Cc or Bcc buttons allows you to enter more than one email address.

 It’s useful for when you’re trying to get a party organised, or a meet up etc.